-- One-click setup: Making setup a matter of just one click.
-No usernames/passwords to enter, no security settings to alter.
-Because our system works over OAuth, not by logging in.
+- One-click setup: Setup is a matter of just one click.
+No usernames/passwords to enter, and no Google security settings to alter.
+Our system works securely over OAuth, and not by authenticating over SMTP.

-- Multi-message threads: GMass’s warm-up conversations include several back-and-forth replies as opposed to just one reply, making the email thread seem more natural.
+- Multi-message threads: GMass’s warm-up conversations include several back-and-forth replies as opposed to just one reply, making each email thread seem more natural.

 - Auto Inbox decluttering: No need to set up a Gmail filter manually (in fact, doing so harms the warm-up process).
-Our system will automatically archive the warm-up emails sent to your Inbox.
+Our system will automatically archive any warm-up emails sent to your Inbox.

 - It’s completely free to the public.

-There are two ways to start the warm-up process on your account.
+There are three ways to start warming up.

 1. From the web

 Even if you don’t have a GMass account yet, go here to warm up any Gmail account.